Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: METHODOLOGY

-The DRL policy $\pi_{\theta}(a_{t}\mid \mathcal{O}_{t})$ was trained using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, an online on-policy actor-critic algorithm \cite{sutton2018reinforcement}, to compute continuous actions in action space $a$ for continuous observations in observation space $\mathcal{O}$ at each discrete time step $t$, to maximize expected future rewards utilizing a DNN parameterized with weights $\theta$.
-The algorithm approximately maximizes the objective function $L_{t}(\theta)$ each iteration utilizing stochastic gradient ascent, where $\hat{\mathbb{E}}_{t}$ represents the empirical average for a finite batch of samples, $c_1$ and $c_2$ are coefficients, and $S$ is an entropy bonus to augment the objective to ensure exploration,
+We used Proximal Policy Optimization (PPO) (\cite{schulman2017proximal}), an on-policy model-free actor-critic Reinforcement Learning (RL) algorithm to train the policy $\pi(a\mid \mathcal{O})$, to compute continuous actions in action space $a$ for continuous observations in observation space $\mathcal{O}$, to maximize expected future rewards utilizing an ANN parameterized with weights $\theta$.
+The actor and critic networks each comprise 2 fully connected layers with 64 nodes each, with $tanh$ activation, that share parameters for efficient computation.